 Dr. Abdul Kalam responded:

-On the contrary in this case Professor Dhawan demonstrated true leadership, the kind that builds great institutions and communities.
+In this case Satish Dhawan ji demonstrated true leadership, the kind that builds great institutions and communities.
 The hall mark of great people is their ability to get things done, with confidence in the capabilities of both their team and themselves and humility in accepting the contribution of others in the success.